-The only location to purchase food in Voyageurs National Park is at the Kettle Falls Hotel.
-Remotely located on the far eastern side of the Kabetogama Peninsula, it is approximately 15 miles from the nearest road and is only accessible by water.
-The Kettle Falls Hotel has a restaurant that offers full sit-down meals for breakfast, lunch and dinner.
+The only location to purchase food within Voyageurs National Park is at the Kettle Falls Hotel.
+Remotely located on the far eastern side of the Kabetogama Peninsula, it is approximately 15-miles from the nearest road and is only accessible by watercraft.
+The Kettle Falls Hotel has a restaurant that offers full sit-down meals for breakfast, lunch, and dinner.

-All houseboats, sailboats, and cabin cruisers (defined as registered vessels that contain sleeping facilities, cooking and food storage facilities, and a no-discharge toilet) require a permit for overnights in Voyageurs National Park.
+All houseboats, sailboats, and cabin cruisers (defined as registered vessels that contain sleeping facilities, cooking and food storage facilities, and a no-discharge toilet) require a permit for overnight stays in Voyageurs National Park.
 Permits can be aquired online.
 Learn more about Houseboating at Voyageurs on the Houseboating page.

-To learn more about local ammocodations in the gateway communites, visit the following websites offered through local convention and visitor bureaus:
+To learn more about other local accommodations in the gateway communites, visit the following websites offered through local convention and visitor bureaus: